Gokul-Bala/SpaceX/README.md

 4.  **Configure and Deploy:**
     - Vercel will automatically detect that this is a Next.js project and configure the build settings for you.
     - You don't need to change any settings.
-The `vercel.json` file in the repository already specifies the correct Node.js version.
     - Click the **"Deploy"** button.

 5.  **Done!**